MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Image and GPX-track preparation: see below
 - Shortcode:  `[gpxview]`   **Use the code as often you want per page or post!
 No interference between shortcodes.**
-- Parameter usage: <em>Parameter = "Value"</em>.
+- Parameter usage: <em>Parameter="Value"</em>.
 See the table below for shortcode parameters.
-Separate by at least one space in between.
+Separate by at least one space in between the different parameters.

 |Shortcode|Value (Default first)|Example|Description|